Increasing UX maturity by building a user-centered design team

 With the current maturity in mind, I drafted a plan to increase the team’s UX maturity and build a high-functioning UX team.

-Stage 3 - An emerging UX culture in the team
+Stage 3 - Nurturing a growing UX culture in the team

 Until 6 months from inception